 - Weight loss is common in people being treated for pancreatic cancer.
-To help maintain your weight, eat small meals throughout the day.
-That's an easy way to take in more protein and calories.
+Eating small meals throughout the day is an easy way to take in more protein and calories, which will help maintain your weight.
 Try to include protein in every meal. - To keep from feeling full early, avoid liquids with meals or take only small sips (unless you need liquids to help swallow).
 Drink most of your liquids between meals. - Be as physically active as you can.
-Sometimes, taking a short walk an hour or so before meals can help you feel hungry. - Keep high-calorie, high-protein snacks on hand such as hard-boiled eggs, peanut butter, cheese, ice cream, granola bars, liquid nutritional supplements, puddings, nuts, canned tuna, or trail mix. - Eat your favorite foods any time of the day.
-For example, if you like breakfast foods, eat them for dinner. - If you are struggling to maintain your appetite, talk to your health care team about whether appetite-building medication could be right for you.
+Sometimes, taking a short walk an hour or so before meals can help you feel hungry.

+- Keep high-calorie, high-protein snacks on hand such as hard-boiled eggs, peanut butter, cheese, ice cream, granola bars, liquid nutritional supplements, puddings, nuts, canned tuna or trail mix. - If you are struggling to maintain your appetite, talk to your health care team about whether appetite-building medication could be right for you.